r1999-ron/sql/README.md

 SELECT *
 FROM customers
 LIMIT 3
----Skip 6 customers and return 3
+Skip 6 customers and return 3

 SELECT *
 FROM customers
 LIMIT 6, 3